SelmanDemiray/Buuz_honey_massage_website/README.md

    - If you intend to use this Software for commercial purposes, you agree to notify the original author at [selmandemiray@outlook.com](mailto:selmandemiray@outlook.com) and provide appropriate credit for the original design and inspiration.
+     This website is intended for educational purposes only.
+No buinsess is allowed using this website app.

 3. **Legal Responsibility**:
    - The user assumes all legal responsibilities and liabilities arising from the use,